Freddie Joe Steinmark

-Freddie Steinmark (January 27, 1949 – June 6, 1971) was an American college football player for the University of Texas Longhorns.
+Freddie Joe Steinmark (January 27, 1949 – June 6, 1971) was an American college football player for the University of Texas Longhorns.
 He inspired his teammates by his faith after his diagnosis of bone cancer and subsequent leg amputation during his junior year.
 Twenty days later, he observed from the sidelines, and his team won the national championship that year.
 Steinmark has posthumously been the subject of a number of inspirational books and a movie.

 Football career

 After winning the Denver Post's Gold Helmet award and helping Wheat Ridge High School win its first state football championship, Steinmark was a member of the 1969 Texas Longhorns football team, which won a national championship.

 Texas beat the 1969 Arkansas Razorbacks football team 15-14 in the "Game of the Century" on December 6, 1969.
 Two days later, x-rays revealed a bone tumor just above his left knee.
 A biopsy confirmed the tumor was malignant osteogenic sarcoma, and he was treated at the M.D.
 Anderson Cancer Center in Houston.
 On December 12, 1969, his leg was amputated at the hip.

 Twenty days later, Steinmark stood on the sideline with his team as Texas defeated Notre Dame in the 1970 Cotton Bowl Classic on New Year's Day.
-Steinmark's fight against cancer inspired the United States Congress to write the National Cancer Act of 1971 and President Richard Nixon to sign it into law, thus beginning the "War on Cancer".
+Steinmark's fight against cancer inspired the United States Congress to write the National Cancer Act of 1971 and President Richard Nixon to sign it into law, thus beginning the "war on cancer".
 Texas beat the legendary Joe Theismann in the 1970 Cotton Bowl.